benhoyt/benhoyt.github.com/writings/2020-07-22-do-not-track.md

 network has agreed to look for or respect the header).</p>
 </div>

-<p>Part of the problem from the beginning was defining what "tracking"
+<p>Part of the problem was defining what "tracking"
 means in this context.
 The Electronic Frontier Foundation (EFF), which has been involved in DNT efforts from the beginning, <a href="https://www.eff.org/deeplinks/2011/02/what-does-track-do-not-track-mean">defines</a>